Tanedo/Physics40B-2020/Syllabus_40B_020.md

 All courses this quarter are offered *online*.
 This unique situation is an opportunity.
 This course will have an intimate learning environment that will be largely *asynchronous*: you will have the flexibility to work on the course on your own schedule, but will be required to engage with other students and the teaching team regularly.

 **Mastering Physics**: you should be able to access this from iLearn under `student tools`.
-For reference, our course is `tanedo04585` (you shouldn't need the course number to log in).
+For reference, our course is `tanedo75369`.

 [**Kudu**](https://kudu.com/): Instructions for joining will be sent out via iLearn.